 as a side salad above

 This gorgeous salad isn’t at all hard to make.
 And you can easily get it on the table in 30 minutes.
 I first served it as a ‘supper salad’.
 The next day, I made ‘salades composes’ as the first course at a dinner party we gave.
 The salad lights up the table with its beautiful colors.
 The recipe calls for hard-cooked eggs, which boost its supper appeal, yet keep it vegetarian, if not vegan.
 Chef Chang writes that you can make it into an even heartier version by crumbling blue cheese and adding some crispy bacon to the mix.
 But just as it is, it was a big hit.
 While the eggs cooked, I made the Buttermilk-Chive Dressing.
 Then it was on to the vegetables.
-These are individually cooked in one large saucepan then ‘shocked’ in a ice water bath.
-Three items—baby greens, cherry tomatoes and radishes—are used raw.
+These are individually cooked in one large saucepan then ‘shocked’ in an ice water bath.
+Three items—baby greens, cherry tomatoes, and radishes—are used raw.
 The fun is in composing the plates.
 Then you pass the dressing around the table so that everyone can choose how much they want.
 Here’s the recipe: